dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 #### 1. Distortion correction

-I applied the distortion correction calculated in the calibration phase to the test images and got the following result:
+I applied the distortion correction calculated in the calibration phase to the test image and got the following result:
 ![alt text][image4]

 #### 2. Thresholding